THE PROPHET OF LEBANONby Darrick T. Evenson

 *The Book of the Divine Guide

-These books, in Arabic, have not been translated into English as of yet..
+These Five Holy Books, in Arabic, have not been translated into English as of yet..
 Dr. Dahesh was not the founder of a "Church".
 He called His organization "The Dahesh Mission".
 That Mission has not yet been organized.
 The teachings of Dr. Dahesh ("Daheshism") emphasis the following principles:

 *God is the Mind of the Cosmos